Windows 7 Forums Search

 Remove_Empty_Recycle_Bin_Desktop_Context_Menu.reg

-4. Click on Save, and save the REG file to the desktop.
+4. Save the REG file to your desktop.

 That's it,